Lyman Bryson: Career

-Born in Valentine, Nebraska, and educated at the University of Michigan, Bryson was a frequent guest on the radio game show Information, Please.
+Bryson was a frequent guest on the radio game show Information, Please.
 Bryson served as a professor at Teachers College, Columbia University from 1934 to 1953.

 Bryson chaired the Adult Education Board for CBS Radio, moderating such programs as The American School of the Air and Invitation to Learning.
 From 1938 to 1946 he hosted the public affairs program, The People's Platform, which was adapted for television (1948–1950).

+Bryson's obituary in The New York Times said of his work on Invitation to Learning, "He revitalized the musty old philosophers and made them live again for untold thousands seeking knowledge."
+Along those lines, he created the Readability Laboratory at Columbia's Teachers College as a vehicle for revising books about economics, political economy, and sociology, making their content simpler and more vigorous in order to make it more understandable.

+Personal life and death

-Bryson died November 24, 1959, at age 71.
+Bryson was married twice, first to Hope Mersereau in St. Louis on October 4, 1912, and he had a son.
+He died of cancer in Columbia Presbyterian Medical Center on November 24, 1959, at age 71.